hardkorebob/zwm/README.md

 ## IPC

-ZWM listens on a Unix socket at `$XDG_RUNTIME_DIR/zwm.sock` (fallback: `/tmp/zwm.sock`).
+ZWM listens on a Unix socket at `$XDG_RUNTIME_DIR/swm.sock` (fallback: `/tmp/swm.sock`).
 This part is quirky, but I like it because it reminds me of Plan9.
 And you can use it for a startup script so that you can create your own layouts automatically.

-Use `zwmctl` to send commands:(no arguments to see help)
+Use `swmctl` to send commands:(no arguments to see help)

 ```
-zwmctl split h
+swmctl split h
-zwmctl workspace 3
+swmctl workspace 3
-zwmctl exec rofi -show run
+swmctl exec rofi -show run
-zwmctl query win-title
+swmctl query win-title
-zwmctl set border_gap 6
+swmctl set border_gap 6
-zwmctl reload
+swmctl reload
-zwmctl fullscreen
+swmctl fullscreen
 ```

 Pipe mode:

 ```
-echo "next-tab" | zwmctl -
+echo "next-tab" | swmctl -
 ```

 ### Dimensions